MicrosoftDocs/iis-docs/iis/extensions/iis-compression/iis-compression-overview.md

 #### Better Gzip Compression Scheme Provider

 While *iiszlib.dll* included in **IIS Compression** offers same **Gzip** and **Deflate** compression as the default provider *gzip.dll*, *iiszlib.dll*:

-- Is more up-to-date
+- Is more up-to-date.
-- Has better performance in terms of CPU usage
+- Has better performance in terms of CPU usage.
 - Has better dynamic compression support owing to the zlib library.

 #### Open Source

 `IIS Compression`:

 - Is a supported open-source product.
 - Source code can be found in [IIS.Compression](https://github.com/Microsoft/IIS.Compression) Github repository.
 - Uses the open-source [brotli](https://github.com/google/brotli) and [zlib](https://zlib.net/) compression libraries as the core encoders